Industry Market Leader Pro Music Rights, Inc. (OTC: NUVG) Announces Q2 2022 Results with $432,579,903 in Assets with Significant Share Value Increase for Shareholders

-NAPLES, FL, Aug.
-23, 2022 (GLOBE NEWSWIRE) -- Pro Music Rights, Inc. NUVG, one of the world's largest music licensing companies, today announced financial results for its second quarter ended June 30, 2022 with its quarterly report which can be found at EDGAR
+NAPLES, FL / ACCESSWIRE / August 23, 2022 / Pro Music Rights, Inc. NUVG, one of the world's largest music licensing companies, today announced financial results for its second quarter ended June 30, 2022 with its quarterly report which can be found at EDGAR.

-Pro Music currently generates revenue by licensing the musical works in its repertory.
+Pro Music Rights currently generates revenue by licensing the musical works in its repertory.

 Pro Music Rights granted earlier in the Quarter the well-known video service TikTok a license that will allow its users to create videos which include music from Pro Music Rights' extensive repertoire.
 The agreement will enable TikTok to offer PMR's more than 2,500,000 works to its users.